NawfalRAZOUK7/smarthr360_backend/USERS_PERMISSIONS_DOCUMENTATION.md

 **401 Unauthorized**:

 - Token missing or invalid
-- Token expired (access token valid for 1 hour)
+- Token expired (access token valid for 30 minutes)
 - User not authenticated

 ---